saiprasad2k6/cs-os-fundamentals/os/notes/01-os-primer.md

 ---

-### Shortest Remaining Time First (SRTF)
+#### Shortest Remaining Time First (SRTF)

-Shortest Remaining Time First (SRTF) is a preemptive scheduling algorithm.
+Shortest Remaining Time First (SRTF) is a `preemptive scheduling algorithm`.
 In this algorithm, the process that has the least remaining time is executed next.
 If two processes have the same remaining time, then the process that comes first in the ready queue is executed next.
 This can be decided on the basis of the process ID or the burst time.

 The algorithm runs whenever a process is completed or a new process arrives.
 The algorithm is as follows:
 * If the ready queue is empty, then the CPU remains idle.